rvennam/istio-roks-101/workshop/exercise-2/README.md

-# Exercise 2 - Installing Istio on IBM Cloud Kubernetes Service
+# Exercise 2 - Installing Istio on Red Hat OpenShift

 ## Install the Operators